eliranwong/ChatGPT-GUI/README.md

 # Background

-We have used Qt to develop [a gui for using ChatGPT for bible study with UniqueBible.app](https://github.com/eliranwong/UniqueBible/wiki/Bible-Chat-with-ChatGPT-API).
-Here in this project, we modify the code to make it as a standalone application for general purpose.
+We integrated ChatGPT in one of our gui applications, [UniqueBible.app](https://github.com/eliranwong/UniqueBible/wiki/Bible-Chat-with-ChatGPT-API).
+Here in this project, we modify the codes to make ChatGPT-GUI as a standalone application for wider purposes.

 # Cross-platform